- Caring for the Patient With Cancer at Home: A Guide for Patients and Families

 - Decide together with your family or caregiver what things you can do to support each other.

-- Do not blame yourself and others when you feel anxious and afraid.
-Instead, look at your emotions, concerns, and beliefs about what has been going on in your life, and talk about those things.
+- Do not blame yourself or others when you feel anxious and afraid.
+Instead, look at your thoughts, concerns, and beliefs related to what has been going on in your life.

-- Get help through counseling and support groups.
+- Get help through in-person or online support groups.

 - Use prayer, meditation, or other types of spiritual support.

 - Try deep breathing and relaxation exercises several times a day.
 (For example, close your eyes, breathe deeply, focus on each body part, and relax it, starting with your toes and working up to your head.
 When you’re relaxed, imagine yourself in a pleasant place, such as a breezy beach or a sunny meadow.)

 - Cut down on caffeine.
 It can worsen anxiety symptoms.

 - Talk with your doctor about the possible use of medicine for anxiety.

 What caregivers can do

 - Gently invite the patient to talk about their fears and concerns.

 - Do not try to force the patient to talk before they are ready.

 - Listen carefully without judging the patient’s feelings – or your own.

-- Decide together with the patient what you can do to support each other.
+- Talk with the patient to decide what you can do to better support each other.

-- For severe anxiety, it is usually not helpful to try to reason with the patient.
+- For severe anxiety, it’s usually not helpful to try to reason with the patient.
 Instead, talk with a doctor about the symptoms and problems you notice.

-- To reduce your own stress, try suggestions from the list for the patient or use any others that have worked for you in the past.
+- To reduce your own stress, try suggestions from the list for the patient, or use any other stress relievers that have worked for you in the past.

-- Consider getting support for yourself through groups or individual counseling.
+- Consider getting support for yourself through groups or one-on-one counseling.

 Call the cancer team if the patient

 - Has trouble breathing

-- Is sweating, with a fast or pounding heartbeat
+- Is sweating or flushed, with a fast or pounding heartbeat

 - Is feeling very restless

 Note that some medicines or supplements can cause or worsen anxiety symptoms.
 If anxiety gets worse after a new medicine is started, talk with your doctor about it.